Robert H. Jackson: Jackson's concurrence

 In Dennis, Jackson concluded that the "clear and present danger test" should not be applied.
 To this end, Jackson analyzed: the effect Communism had outside the United States; the nature of Communists; and the problems with applying the test.
 Jackson's analysis can be summarized as follows:

 On the effect that Communists historically had on foreign countries, Jackson analyzed their effect on Czechoslovakia.
 In Czechoslovakia, a Communist organization disguised as a competing political faction secretly established its roots in key control positions "of police and information services."
-During a period of national crisis, a clandestine Communist organization appeared and overthrew the Czechoslovakian government.
+During a period of national crisis, a clandestine Communist organization appeared and overthrew the Czechoslovak government.
 Establishing control of mass communication and industry, the Communist organization's rule was one of "oppression and terror."
 Ironically, as Jackson points out, the Communist organization suppressed the very freedoms which made its conspiracy possible.

 On the nature of Communists, Jackson characterized them as an extraordinarily dedicated and highly selective group, disciplined and indoctrinated by Communist policy.
 The goal of Party members is to secretly infiltrate key positions of government, industry, and unions and to leverage their power once in such positions.
 Jackson goes on to say that, although "Communist[s] have no scruples against sabotage, terrorism, assassination, or mob disorder," they "advocate force only when prudent," which "may never be necessary, because infiltration and deception may be enough."

 On the problems with applying the clear and present danger test in Dennis, Jackson deemed significant that the test was authored "before the era of World War II revealed the subtlety and efficacy of modernized revolutionary technique used by totalitarian parties."
 Jackson believed that the application of the test should be limited to cases bearing strong enough likeness to those for which it was originally crafted – i.e., "...criminality of hot-headed speech on a street corner, or parading by some zealots behind a red flag, or refusal of a handful of Jehovah Witness school children to salute our flag."
 Expressing strong concern that the expansive construction the Court had recently given the test in Bridges v.
 California, Jackson asserted that the test provided Communists with "unprecedented immunities," while the "Government is captive in a judge-made verbal trap."
 Jackson goes on to describe the application of the test to Communists, when determining the constitutionality of the Smith Act facially, or as applied as one of "...apprais[ing] imponderables, including international and national phenomena, which baffle the best informed foreign offices and our most experienced politicians."

 Jackson concludes his First Amendment analysis in Dennis by asserting that:

 The authors of the "clear and present danger test" never applied it to a case like this, nor would I. If applied as it is proposed here, it means that the Communist plotting is protected during its period of incubation; its preliminary stages of organization and preparation are immune from the law; the Government can move only after imminent action is manifest, when it would, of course, be too late.